fastapi/fastapi/docs/en/docs/python-types.md

 {!../../../docs_src/python_types/tutorial002.py!}
 ```

-!!!
-Type hints vs default values
+!!! info
     Type hints are different from setting a variable's value.

-Now, if you're attempting to write a function in your coding editor, you can navigate through a list of functions associated with your variable's type.
+If you're attempting to write a function in your coding editor, you can navigate through a list of functions associated with your variable's type.

 <img src="/img/python-types/image03.png">